Types of Telescopes

 Related Post: How to Use Your First Telescope

 The main goal of any astronomical telescope is to gather light.
-People often focus on the magnification of the telescope, which is actually less important than the instrument’s ability to collect more light than the observer’s unaided eye can.
+People often focus on the telescope’s magnification, which is actually less important than the instrument’s ability to collect more light than the observer’s unaided eye can.

 What is The Best Telescope?